strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

 2. In order to connect to a PostgreSQL database with Strapi, it needs either to have a password, or specifically state there is no password by noting an empty string.

   :::note
-  By convention, any variables that the user is expected to substitiute for their own is prefixed with `your-`, e.g. `your-name`.
+  By convention, any variables that the user is expected to substitute for their own is prefixed with `your-`, e.g. `your-name`.
   :::

   **Optional:** If you have switched away from the `postgres@` user, run the following: